Home Loan Playbook

 Broker value for self-employed, commission-based, and variable-income borrowers

-Mortgage brokers add measurable value when your income profile does not fit conventional underwriting.
-Self-employed borrowers, freelancers, commission-based earners, and gig workers often face documentation hurdles with direct lenders that rely on W-2 verification.
-Brokers access multiple lenders' underwriting guidelines simultaneously, including those that accept alternative documentation like bank statements or 1099 income verification.
-This intermediation layer matters when one lender's debt-to-income calculation differs from another's treatment of variable income streams.
+Mortgage brokers add real value when your income profile does not fit conventional underwriting.
+Self-employed borrowers, freelancers, commission-based earners, and gig workers often run into documentation problems with direct lenders that rely on W-2 verification.
+Brokers can access multiple lenders' underwriting guidelines at once, including those that accept bank statements or 1099 income verification.
+That intermediation matters when one lender's debt-to-income calculation treats variable income differently than another's.

 Direct-lender advantages: speed and integrated servicing

 W-2 salaried borrowers with strong credit (680+) and complete documentation often close faster with direct lenders.
-There is no broker handoff — the entity that quotes your rate also underwrites and funds the loan.
+There is no broker handoff.
+The entity that quotes your rate also underwrites and funds the loan.
 Direct lenders with existing deposit or checking relationships can pre-fill income verification and offer rate discounts for relationship accounts.
-Speed matters when rates are rising; eliminating the broker intermediary can shave 5-10 days off closing timelines.
-That advantage disappears, however, when your income documentation requires manual review or non-QM loan programs.
+Speed matters when rates are rising, and cutting out the broker intermediary can shave 5-10 days off closing timelines.
+That advantage disappears when your income documentation requires manual review or non-QM loan programs.

 California DRE licensing verification for both models